-In our previous blog we covered what due diligence is all about, and how the process can help business owners make an informed purchasing decision in a merger and acquisition [M+A] transaction.
+In a previous blog we broke down due diligence and its role in helping business owners make informed decisions during a merger and acquisition [M+A] transaction.

-Typically, the next step has the parties enter a formal contract documenting the transaction.
-It is crucial to ensure the contract is well drafted to protect your interests and covers all important aspects of the transaction – whether that be a share purchase or an asset purchase agreement.
+Typically, the parties then enter a formal contract that documents the transaction.
+It’s crucial to ensure the sale agreement is well drafted to protect your interests and covers all important aspects of the transaction, such as a share purchase or an asset purchase agreement.

 what should be covered in the sale agreement?